dijorgis11/Baseball-analytics-portfolio/README.md

 ### 1. Matchup Attack Chart

-A platoon-split and strike-zone scouting view — how a hitter performs against left- and right-handed pitching, scored against real MLB league averages so small samples get pulled toward the mean instead of read at face value.
+A platoon-split and strike-zone scouting view, how a hitter performs against left- and right-handed pitching, scored against real MLB league averages so small samples get pulled toward the mean instead of read at face value.

 Tools: Python, pybaseball, Statcast, Google Colab